 …follow regional regulations.

 When it comes to whale watching, different parts of the world have different regulations and codes of conduct that must be adhered to.
 We create whale watching holiday itineraries to a variety of different countries, each of which has its own legislation that our whale watching partners work to.

 Safety for passengers is just as important as safety for the whales and dolphins.
 A safe whale watching vessel will have an experienced skipper and crew that operate legally and do so with appropriate licencing for their region.
 Passengers should also be given an appropriate safety briefing so as to ensure their own safe conduct while aboard.

 These are the high standards that we would expect of any ethical business.
 Businesses should be honest in their advertising and talk about realistic ‘sightings success rates‘ – the last thing anyone wants is to be disappointed.
 A refund or rescheduling policy is also an important assurance for trips that are cancelled due to weather or sea conditions.

 …have an on-board whale specialist on every trip.

 Having an on-board specialist on every trip will enhance the journey as a whole with their ability to provide educational commentary on the whales and their environment.
 Larger boats may employ a trained naturalist, while smaller vessels may see their skipper fulfil the same role.

 Your Own Whale Watching Trip

 With all this knowledge and our extensive travel contacts, we are in the perfect position to create luxury whale watching holidays to any number of destinations.
-As part of our commitment to protecting whale and dolphin species, all of our whale watching holidays are run while fully adhering to the strict whale watching standards of WDC.
 Take the first step to planning your whale watching holiday and talk to one of our travel specialists today.